 I love watching the game live and cheering for my team from the stands (Let’s go, Yankees!), but the food completes the experience.
 There’s just something about eating at the ballpark that makes dirty water hot dogs taste better and $10 beers seem worth it.

 Some of the best baseball stadium food can be found in the Northeast.
 Stadium food has evolved and, these days, the menu extends far beyond franks and peanuts (not to discount the classics).
 Each food is a reflection of the city from which it hails, injecting home team spirit into every bite.

 Prepare to get hungry.
 Here are our must-try foods at each stadium.
-After you’ve read through the list, search for discounted game tickets at AAA.com/Discounts and try them for yourself.
+After you’ve read through the list, search for discounted game tickets and try them for yourself.

-Ever since opening in 2009, Citi Field in Queens, N.Y., has been known as a top baseball stadium food destination.
+Ever since opening in 2009, Citi Field has been known as a top baseball stadium food destination.
 You’ll want to try everything in one game (but don’t).

 ShackBurger and “Strike Cone” concrete.
 It’s hard to resist the beckoning of a nearby Shake Shack.
 Danny Meyer’s legendary burger joint has been a Citi Field staple from the beginning and remains a fan favorite – with the line to prove it.
 Head to the field level outfield concourse (also the home of Meyer’s El Verano Taqueria – another great choice) for a burger and the special Citi Field “Strike Cone” concrete made with vanilla frozen custard, chocolate truffle cookie dough, sugar cone pieces and chocolate sprinkles.